MileHacker Logo

 • Bus Stations (San Telmo, Santa Catalina): Basic facilities like waiting areas, kiosks selling snacks/drinks, and restrooms.
 These are mainly functional spaces for commuting.

-• Limited shopping compared to the airport, focused on essentials for travelers.
+• Limited shopping in comparison with the airport, focused on essentials for travelers.

 • No duty-free or extensive retail choices at bus stations.